RushilJ/HaloURL-Shortener/README.md

 # HaloURL-Shortener
-This is a URL shortener GUI application made with Python.
+This is a URL shortener GUI application made with Python using Tkinter.